apeled/Appointment-Reservation-System/README.md

 ## Features
 This system implements the following features:
-1. Account creation for patients
+1. Account creation for patients and caregivers
-2. Patient login
+2. Login for existing patients and caregivers
-3. Search for caregiver schedule
+3. Search for a caregiver's schedule
 4. Reserving an appointment
+5. Uploading the caregiver's availability
+6. Cancelling an appointment
+7. Increasing available vaccine dosages
-5. Displaying scheduled appointments for the current user
+8. Displaying scheduled appointments for the current user
-6. User logout
+9. User logout

 ## Achievements
 Through this project, we successfully implemented a command-line interface application that allows users to create accounts, log in, search for available caregivers, reserve appointments, view scheduled appointments, and log out.
 We also designed and implemented a database schema to support these operations.